nguyenvanbapc66/frontend-test/README.md

       ![Pending request](./assets/examples/searching.png)

     - Error while requesting: When the API is responding, an error or a timeout occurred.
+     *Please note that you have to change the `no-throttling` parameter in the query string to `false` to make the API simulate this kind of situation.*

       ![Error while requesting](./assets/examples/error-while-searching.png)